Analysis: Italy's Monti loses his shine

 The central bank sent Berlusconi a letter last summer demanding swift reforms in return for buying Italian bonds on the market.
 But aside from pensions, Monti is still making very modest progress in fulfilling the ECB's wish list.

-The ECB also called for "the full liberalization of local public services," through "large scale privatizations", a reform of collective wage bargaining to tailor wages to firms' specific needs and a "major overhaul of the public administration to improve business friendliness" - none of which Monti has begun.
+The ECB also called for "the full liberalisation of local public services," through "large scale privatisations", a reform of collective wage bargaining to tailor wages to firms' specific needs and a "major overhaul of the public administration to improve business friendliness" - none of which Monti has begun.

 RHETORIC